The Top 5 Markup Languages: Let's Take A Quick Look!

 (1) Standard Generalized Markup Language (SGML)

-(2) HyperText Markup Language (HTML)
+(2) Hypertext Markup Language (HTML)

 (3) Extensible Markup Language (XML)